redknight30/pressurizer/README.md

 * If pressurizer have cleared more than 3 nodes of liquid, they become destroyed pressurizer.
 * Removing a pressurizer or destroyed pressurizer will turn a 9x9 area of air-like nodes back into air, as long as they are not in the area of another pressurizer.
 *(Air-like nodes can be removed in protection by removing a pressurizer outside the protection, they are not meant to be permanent)*

+thes mod may apper as an on nown item

+thes mod might not work in the space mod to make a pokets